 One thing to keep in mind is if you have filed for unemployment, though, you do need to consider what amount you’re receiving because unemployment income is still considered income for support purposes.
 And in some situations, with the additional $600 per week from the Federal stimulus bill, your income could be a bit higher than it was before, so knowing what that will look like can help with your negotiations.

 If you are on the other side of this where your ex-spouse or co-parent has lost their job and needs to modify support, while that may be difficult for you as well understanding the position we’re all in at this time.
 At least trying to work with them an go a long way to your relationship moving forward.
 While I’m not advocating for you to put yourself in any financial harm, I would advise everyone to look at their budgets at this time and see where you can cut.
 While it might be difficult that your child(ren) are home all day, does that mean that daycare, after school, or even private school costs are reduced, which allows you to need less support?

 Any way that we can work together is only better for everyone.
-If you have lost your job and need to modify your child support and/or spousal support during this time, contact us, and one of our mediators can help.
+If you have lost your job and need to modify your child support and/or spousal support during this time, contact West Coast Family Mediation Center, and one of our mediators can help.